Looking for some easy drum beats to get you started? We’ve got you covered!

 For this beat, play the snare on the two and four, the hi-hat or ride on the 8th notes (1+ 2+ 3+ 4+), and the bass drum on the one, the “+” of two, and the three.

-Once you’ve practiced these, go ahead and try these easy drum songs for beginners.
+Once you’ve practiced each of these simple drum beats, go ahead and try these easy drum beat songs for beginners.

-Let us know what you think of these drum beats.
-If you have any questions or comments, feel free to leave them below.
+Finally, let us know what you think of these drum patterns.
+If you have any questions or comments, feel free to leave them below!